Skip to main content

 Term extension

-This arrangement extends the term (or length) of your mortgage, which reduces your monthly repayment amount and means you will have a longer period of time to re-pay the mortgage.
+This arrangement extends the term (or length) of your mortgage.
+This reduces your monthly repayment amount and means you will have a longer period of time to repay the mortgage.
+You will end up paying more interest over the life of your mortgage.

 Back to top